 Through practice, we can come to know the actions and patterns of mind and heart that keep us bound in this lack of satisfaction.

-Through practice, we can cultivate wisdom and the skillful emotions of love, compassion, empathetic joy and equanimity.
+Through practice, we can cultivate wisdom and the skillful emotions of boundless friendliness, compassion, empathetic joy and equanimity.

-Through practice, we can come to know the clarity and silence of mind and the openness of heart that are expressions of our true nature.
+Through practice, we can come to know the clarity and spacious peace of the silent mind and the goodwill and compassion of the open heart.

 Through practice, we can find a way to live with ease, contentment and kindness.